- Travel and Places»

 Lucas Oil Stadium, Home of the Indianapolis Colts

-An Inside Look at Lucas Oil Stadium
+A Look at Opening the Roof of Lucas Oil Stadium

 Whether you have tickets to the 2012 Super Bowl in Indianapolis, Indiana or are just coming into town for the festivities of the week, there are certain things that each traveler needs to know about the city that used to be lovingly nicknamed Naptown.Indianapolis is a vibrant, beautiful city with many things to do and many places to see.Many travelers compliment the city on how well everything is laid out and the ease of getting around town.